nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 What to do here: Update the questions and problems in Rule 4 with your findings.

-_INSERT DRAWING HERE_
+_TODO INSERT DRAWING HERE_

-## Stage III: Rules for criticizing a book as a communication of knowledge
+### Stage III: Rules for criticizing a book as a communication of knowledge

 Here you will reap the reward of all your previous efforts.